Title of statistical activity: Statistical register of agricultural holdings

-Agricultural holding – a single unit both technically and economically, which has single management and which produces agricultural products or maintains its land in good agricultural and environmental condition, where:
+Agricultural holding – until 2019, agricultural holding was a single unit both technically and economically, which had single management and which produced agricultural products or maintained its land in good agricultural and environmental condition and where:

-- there is at least one hectare of utilised agricultural land or
+- there was at least one hectare of utilised agricultural land or;

-- there is less than one hectare of utilised agricultural land but agricultural products are produced mainly for sale.
+- there was less than one hectare of utilised agricultural land and agricultural products are produced mainly for sale.

-Number of animals – number of cattle, equidae, pigs, sheep, goats, poultry, beehives, fur animals.
+Number of animals – number of cattle, pigs, sheep, goats, poultry, beehives, fur animals.

 Standard output – monetary value of gross agricultural production at farm-gate price corresponding to the average situation in an agricultural activity and which is calculated on the basis of crop area, number of livestock and standard output coefficients.

 Type of farming – determined on the basis of the share of the standard output by product type in the total standard output of the holding.